 - If the amount of memory in the underlying system has changed, the server might need to be re-configured to use a smaller amount of memory. - Another process on the system is consuming memory and there is not enough memory to start the server.
 Either terminate the other process, or reconfigure the server to use a smaller amount of memory. - The server just shut down and an attempt was made to immediately restart it.
 If the server is configured to use a significant amount of memory, it can take a few seconds for all of the memory to be released back to the operating system.
-Run the vmstat command and wait until the amount of free memory stops growing before restarting the server. - For Solaris-based systems, if the system has one or more ZFS filesystems (even if the server itself is not installed on a ZFS filesystem), it is possible that ZFS caching is holding onto a significant amount of memory and cannot release it quickly enough to start the server.
-Re-configure the system to limit the amount of memory that ZFS is allowed to use.

-If the system is configured with one or more memory-backed filesystems (such as tmpfs used for Solaris /tmp), determine if any large files are consuming a significant amount of memory.
+Run the vmstat command and wait until the amount of free memory stops growing before restarting the server. - If the system is configured with one or more memory-backed filesystems (such as /tmp), determine if any large files are consuming a significant amount of memory.
 If so, remove them or relocate them to a disk-based filesystem.